chridey/hidey_ddseminar/doc/project_log.md

 # 2016-04-06

 Finished processing all the events into tuples of predicate, subject(s), object(s), and indirect object(s).

-Implemented negative sampling for events - first sample a predicate, then sample all its arguments given the predicate
+Implemented negative sampling for events - first sample a predicate, then sample all its arguments given the predicate.

+# 2016-04-07

+Implemented the shallow dependency RNN with negative sampling.

+Initially, I was using the scan function in theano, which is very slow and not optimized and switched to the batched\_dot function which works much better (from ~50 data per second to ~10000).